Zee-Palm-LLC/flutter_firebase_feature_feedback/README.md

 Check out the `/example` folder for a complete working example.

-## Additional Information

-- Report bugs on the [issue tracker](TODO: Add your GitHub issues URL)
-- Contribute to the package by creating pull requests
-- For detailed documentation, visit [the wiki](TODO: Add your GitHub wiki URL)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.